zaranix/Robosuite_SAC_standard/README.md

 - Batch size: 256
 - Epochs: 100
 - Steps per epoch: 10,000
+- **Reward shaping: Enabled** (provides dense rewards for learning)

 You can modify these in the `main()` function of `train_sac_lift.py`.

+## Important Notes

+⚠️ **Reward Shaping**: This project uses `reward_shaping=True` in the environment configuration.
+This provides dense rewards that give continuous feedback during training (reaching, grasping, lifting), making it feasible for RL algorithms to learn.
+Without reward shaping, the environment only returns reward=1 on success and 0 otherwise, which is extremely difficult to learn from scratch.

+Expected rewards during training:
+- Early epochs: 0.5 - 2.0
+- Mid training: 2.0 - 10.0
+- Successful task completion: 10.0+